kuntiik/DetectionFramework/README.md

 ```

 ## To run:
-- conda env create -f environment.yaml (heavy on dependencies)
-- python run.py

 # How to setup
 - default setup in config.yaml
 - swap the model by -module=efficient_det.yaml / -module=efficient_det.yaml
 - set all parameters in the module config, except for batch_size

-# Hyper-parameter search
+## Hyper-parameter search
 This framework supports hyper-parameter search powered by Optuna.
+Optuna is a optimization toolbox, that uses methods shuch as Tree-structured Parzen Estimator to propose hyper-parameters to use in the next trial.
+The history of runs is kept in SQL database.
+You can optimization on multiple machines if you specify the path to you SQL storage.
-There are mutliple options how to approach this:
+There are mutliple options how to use optuna by this framework.
  ```{bash}
  pyhton run.py -m hprarams_search=<config from hparams_search folder>
  ```